MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/creating-frames-pages.md

 ## Frames pages in HTML

-In HTML, frames pages and the frames they contain are built using a hierarchical set of **FRAMESET** and **FRAME** tags.
+In HTML, frames pages and the frames they contain are built using a hierarchical set of &lt;FRAMESET&gt; and &lt;FRAME&gt; tags.
 A frameset can contain both frames and other framesets.
 For example, the following HTML creates a frameset with a frame on top and a frameset immediately below it.
 That frameset contains a frame on the left and a frameset on the right.
 That frameset contains two frames, one on top of the other.

 ```xml
 <FRAMESET ROWS="100, *">